Safigen/.github/.github/pull_request_template.md

 ## Proposed Changes

+ - View and/or widget affected:
-  -
+ - What changed exactly:
+ - What is the expected behavior:
+ - This change applies for an specific company/user role:
-  -
+ - Default value or behavior:

 ***Configuration needed***

 Add here any extra configuration needed to deploy this as environment variables.
+Is there any preconditions?

+***Testing considerations***

+ - [ ] Run the happy path flow
+ - [ ] Define the default behaviors
+ - [ ] Quick check on mobile
+ - [ ] Affected functionalities checked.
+Which ones? (this information is relevant for testing integration purposes)

 ***Rollback plan***